KianBahasadri/bahasadri.com/README.md

 # Bahasadri.com 🎀💻

 ### TODO
-- finalize homepage, sms messenger, and calculator
+- finalize sms messenger, and calculator
 - turn the homepage into a cyebrpunk themed workshop where each utility is a different object in the workshop
 - add anime girl voice tts to yandere chat